bukowa/tagc/README.md

 $ tagc --help

 Usage of tagc:
--c string
-command to store
+-c string text to store
--s    perform search with tags
+-s bool perform search with tags
--t string
-tags to store separated by ','
+-t string tags to store separated by ','
 ```

 ### Examples